robotpt/abm-setup/docs/setup.rst

             If you don't see an address with "192" at the beginning, try changing QT to a different wireless network.

-     e.
+     f.
 Hit Ctrl+C to close the container.

 6. Run the interaction: